 Actionable Insights

 Millennials, the largest generation by population, have seen their annual giving surge since 2016.
 Unlike previous generations, Millennials are more likely to support a cause over a specific organization.
-They are increasingly involved in peer-to-peer fundraising strategies, leveraging their social networks to mobilize support.
-According to Lori Smith Britton, Chief Development Counsel at Epiphany School, their fundraising team leverages peer-to-peer fundraising by engaging their teaching fellows, faculty, and young alumni to activate their networks.
-The team has also found success by creating opportunities for Millennials to engage directly with the work of Epiphany School.
+Their preferred channels of engagement include social media, text-to-give, and peer-to-peer platforms.
+(Donor Dock) According to Lori Smith Britton, Chief Development Counsel at Epiphany School, their fundraising team leverages peer-to-peer fundraising by engaging their teaching fellows, faculty, and young alumni to activate their networks.
+As community and authenticity are important to Millennials (Donor Dock), Epiphany School has also found success by creating opportunities for Millennials to engage directly in the work of Epiphany School.
 One such event is the annual Career Day, where young professionals (including alumni) are invited to speak to students about their career journeys.

 Generation X